ASCL.net

 COSMIC (Compact Object Synthesis and Monte Carlo Investigation Code) generates synthetic populations with an adaptive size based on how the shape of binary parameter distributions change as the number of simulated binaries increases.
 It implements stellar evolution using SSE (ascl:1303.015) and binary interactions using BSE (ascl:1303.014).
 COSMIC can also be used to simulate a single binary at a time, a list of multiple binaries, a grid of binaries, or a fixed population size as well as restart binaries at a mid point in their evolution.
 The code is included in CMC-COSMIC (ascl:2108.023).

-This module implements the fast forward and inverse WDM wavelet transforms in python from both the time and frequency domains.
+WDMWaveletTransforms implements the fast forward and inverse WDM wavelet transforms in Python from both the time and frequency domains.
 The frequency domain transforms are inherently faster and more accurate.
-The wavelet domain->frequency domain and frequency domain->wavelet domain transforms are nearly exact numerical inverses of each other for a variety of inputs tested, including gaussian random noise.
+The wavelet domain->frequency domain and frequency domain->wavelet domain transforms are nearly exact numerical inverses of each other for a variety of inputs tested, including Gaussian random noise.
+WDMWaveletTransforms has both command line and Python interfaces.